Internationalization

 These are tracked as a follow-up integration pass — call it Tier 2.5

-or "wire i18n through the framework's own surfaces".
-The full pass
+or "wire i18n through the rest of the framework".
+That pass adds

-adds LabelKey / MessageKey style hooks to the relevant configs,
+LabelKey / MessageKey style hooks to the relevant configs and

 Common mistakes